-Student Complete and submit this form to your faculty references by submit a copy of the completed form to the Placement Office 1 This letter of recommendation, submitted in support of your jacademic year, will be kept confidential by the Placement Of UC Berkeley.
-The Family Education Rights and Privacy Act California Information Practices Act of 1977 and its amendm fice of the Department of Ecor of 1974 and its amendments, o nomics, and the □ Lwaiv records concerning yourself.
-You are also permitted by those e laws to voluntarily waive tha nt right of acces ☐ I waiv records concerning yourself.
-You are also permitted by those e my right of access to the letter of recommendation from , nt right of acces e laws to voluntarily waive that (RECOMMENDER NAME) at right of acces e my right of access to the letter of recommendation from , at right of acces
+Student 1 Name: Student: Complete and submit this form to your faculty references by Wednesday, September 5, 2012 and submit a copy of the completed form to the Placement Office by Monday, Sept 17, 2012.
+This letter of recommendation, submitted in support of your job search during the 2012-2013 academic year, will be kept confidential by the Placement Office of the Department of Economics, UC Berkeley.
+The Family Education Rights and Privacy Act of 1974 and its amendments, and the California Information Practices Act of 1977 and its amendments, guarantee you access to educational records concerning yourself.
+You are also permitted by those laws to voluntarily waive that right of access. ∐ I waive my right of access to the letter of recommendation from (RECOMMENDER NAME) I do no waive my right of access to the letter of recommendation from (RECOMMENDER NAME) Signature of StudentDate: